ocatias/Research_KnowledgeGraph/README.md

    )
 CREATE (n)-[r:SAMEPERSON]->(m)
 ```
 This means that two authors with the same name *$Name* will be connected by a *SAMEPERSON* edge if there exists a shortest path of length at most 4 between these two nodes.
 Note that this path is only allowed is not allowed to use some of the edge types.
+Due to the nature of the graph, this will only create *SAMEPERSON* edges in very specific situations.
+The two most important are the following.
+First, we create a *SAMEPERSON* edge between two researchers with the same name if one of them wrote a paper that was written in the same city as the other works in.
+Second, if they share a coauthor.

+I also tried using graph embeddings and clustering to create *SAMEPERSON* edges, but this did not give good results.

 ## Erdős Numbers
 We can compute Erdős numbers with the following query: